projectcalico/calico/master/networking/vxlan-ipip.md

 - [Configure IP in IP encapsulation for only cross subnet traffic](#configure-ip-in-ip-encapsulation-for-only-cross-subnet-traffic)
 - [Configure IP in IP encapsulation for all inter workload traffic](#configure-ip-in-ip-encapsulation-for-all-inter-workload-traffic)
 - [Configure VXLAN encapsulation for all inter workload traffic](#configure-vxlan-encapsulation-for-all-inter-workload-traffic)

+#### ipv4/6 address support

+IP in IP and VXLAN support only ipv4 addresses.

 #### Best practice